- New workflow definitions are created using the "Add Workflow" button

 Add Workflow Button

-Click the "Add Workflow" button to create a brand new workflow definition.
+- Click "Add Workflow" button to create a new Workflow Definition (1).

-A modal dialog will appear prompting for the name of the new workflow definition :
+A modal dialog will appear prompting for the name of the new workflow definition and to select the type of the model to create (Standard or Advanced) :

 Enter the name of the new workflow and press Ok.